There are 4 main components of male sexual function:

 Libido is the conscious component of sexual function.
 Decreased libido manifests as a lack of sexual interest or a decrease in the frequency and intensity of sexual thoughts, either spontaneous or in response to erotic stimuli.
 Libido is sensitive to testosterone levels as well as to general nutrition, health, and drugs.

-Drugs that potentially decrease libido include weak androgen receptor antagonists (eg, spironolactone, cimetidine), luteinizing hormone-releasing hormone (LHRH) agonists (eg, leuprolide, goserelin, buserelin) and antagonists (eg, degarelix) used to treat prostate cancer, antiandrogens used to treat prostate cancer (eg, flutamide, bicalutamide), 5α-reductase inhibitors (eg, finasteride, dutasteride) used to treat benign prostatic hyperplasia, some antihypertensives, and virtually all drugs that are active in the CNS (eg, SSRIs, tricyclic antidepressants, antipsychotics).
+Drugs that potentially decrease libido include weak androgen receptor antagonists (eg, spironolactone, cimetidine), luteinizing hormone-releasing hormone agonists (eg, leuprolide, goserelin, buserelin) and antagonists (eg, degarelix) used to treat prostate cancer, antiandrogens used to treat prostate cancer (eg, flutamide, bicalutamide), 5-alpha-reductase inhibitors (eg, finasteride, dutasteride) used to treat benign prostatic hyperplasia, some antihypertensives, and virtually all drugs that are active in the central nervous system (eg, selective serotonin reuptake inhibitors [SSRIs], tricyclic antidepressants, antipsychotics).
 Loss of libido due to SSRIs or tricyclic antidepressants sometimes is reversible with the addition of bupropion or trazodone.

 Ejaculation is controlled by the sympathetic nervous system.
-Neural stimulation of the α-adrenergic receptors in the male adnexa (eg, penis, testes, perineum, prostate, seminal vesicles) causes contractions of the epididymis, vas deferens, seminal vesicles, and prostate that transport semen to the posterior urethra.
+Neural stimulation of the alpha-adrenergic receptors in the male adnexa (eg, penis, testes, perineum, prostate, seminal vesicles) causes contractions of the epididymis, vas deferens, seminal vesicles, and prostate that transport semen to the posterior urethra.
 Then, rhythmic contractions of the pelvic floor muscles result in pulsatile ejaculation of the accumulated seminal fluid.
 At the same time, the neck of the bladder closes, preventing retrograde ejaculation of semen into the bladder.
-SSRIs and alpha blockers may delay or inhibit ejaculation by receptor inhibition at these sites.
+Selective serotonin reuptake inhibitors and alpha blockers may delay or inhibit ejaculation by receptor inhibition at these sites.